Hi-Angel/notes-backup/vmware.md

 ### Passing through disks

-Special case *(note, this applies to ESXi not to vSphere)*: "Edit" the VM, click `Add hard disk → New raw disk`, there should be a list of hardware disks present.
+Special case *(note, this applies to ESXi not to vSphere)*: depending on some circumstances, there may be two variants:

+* "Edit" the VM, click `Add hard disk → New raw disk`, there should be a list of hardware disks present.
+* This requires tinkering:
+  1. Follow [this steps](https://kb.vmware.com/s/article/1017530) to create a disk binding that takes shape of a locally stored file.
+  2. "Edit" the VM, click `Add hard disk → Existing hard disk`, chose the file created in the prev. step.
+The pass-through should work, so e.g. `smartctl` returns the correct data.